leiyu3/obsidian-test/content/200 Slipbox/Migrating AGC Sermons to CGCSM Website.md

 ### Creating the Table in Google Sheet
 Import the CSV file into Google Sheet.
 Create a new sheet and fill in the header of the table.

 Then fill in the first row with the formulas as shown in the figure below.
 Change `data` to the name of the sheet containing your CSV data.
 This will take the data from the CSV file and fill it into the new table.
-The formula `=HYPERLINK(link, label)` creates a hyperlinks given the label and link.
+The formula  creates a hyperlinks given the label and link.

 Select the first row and drag the blue square on the bottom right down until all of the rows are filled in.